7 Tips for Families of Conviction

 4. BE SENSITIVE

-Remember that COVID-19 is affecting the whole world!
+Remember that being in prison and being away from loved ones is stressful for everyone involved.
 Be sensitive about the thoughts, feelings, emotions, and needs of others.
 Watch what you post and how you respond because no matter the crime, time or if it is a prison worker, everyone wants to make it out of this crisis alive.

 5. SHOW SUPPORT